Mark Your Calendar: May 1st - May 5th, 2017

-The OpenFabrics Alliance presents the next OFA Interoperability Validation at the University of New Hampshire InterOperability Laboratory (UNH-IOL) Durham, New Hampshire.
+The OpenFabrics Alliance presents the next OFA Interoperability Validation at the University of New Hampshire InterOperability Laboratory (UNH-IOL) in Durham, New Hampshire.

 An Exceptional Environment

 Note: Each technology will have a subset of the available systems.
 Each vendor is allocated an equal share of the systems.
-If your system requires a specific PCIe generation beyond what is available, you are asked to provide your desired system.
+If your system requires a specific PCIe generation beyond what is available, typically gen2, you are asked to provide your desired system.

 - OpenFabrics Enterprise Distribution (OFED) - Version 4.8